-Construction output in Greece rose by 3.3% year-on-year in the third quarter of 2025, following a downwardly revised 5.6% increase in the previous quarter.
-This marked the second consecutive quarter of growth in construction activity, supported by a faster rise in the output of residential and non-residential building construction (9.8% vs 9.2% in Q2) and a rebound in specialised construction activities (6.6% vs -3.5%).
-On the other hand, construction output in civil engineering contracted by 6%, reversing from a 13% gain in the prior quarter.
-On a quarterly basis, construction activity fell by 2.3% in Q3, slipping from a downwardly revised 41.9% growth in the preceding period. source: National Statistical Service of Greece
+Construction output in Greece rose by 3% year-on-year in the fourth quarter of 2025, following a 3.3% growth in the previous quarter.
+Output increased sharply in residential and non-residential building construction (20.2% vs 9.6%) and specialised construction activities (11.4% vs 6.6%).
+Meanwhile, activity in civil engineering recorded a steeper contraction, declining by 15% compared with a 6% fall in Q3.
+On a quarterly basis, construction output jumped 51.7% in Q4, rebounding from an upwardly revised 2.4% drop in the preceding period.
+For the full year, Greece’s construction activity grew by 2.5% compared to 19.9% in 2024. source: National Statistical Service of Greece

 Calendar GMT Reference Actual Previous Consensus TEForecast